Practical, no-nonsense, fast and affordable virtual marketing counsultation and support

 How much do you charge?

-It depends on the scope-of-work, but you could expect to pay between $65-$95 per hour.
+My pricing depends on the scope-of-work.
 My speed and focus on the practicalities separate me from the rest, so you can be sure I will reduce unnecessary processes and documentation that slow things down.
 By cutting to the chase and focusing on what’s most valuable to the outcome you will be able to keep consulting costs down and get a good return of investment.

 How do I know if you are charging a fair amount?